tweag/cardano-conformance-testing-of-consensus/docs/design.md

 <!-- TODO(sandy): define NUT sooner -->

-Alterantive nodes which wish to test against `runner` (the "nodes under test", or *NUTs*) can parse the generated topology file and connect to the simulated peers.
+Alternative nodes which wish to test against `runner` (the "nodes under test", or *NUTs*) can parse the generated topology file and connect to the simulated peers.
 Once they have all been connected to, the point schedule will begin running.
 The simulated peers will follow the point schedule, sending their